cmfk-hamburg/site/src/content/en/programs/exhibition.md

 **Participating Artists**<br>
 Qian HAN, Yujue LIANG, Rhett TSAI, Mia YU, Wang-Yun YEN, Wuji YE, Tianming ZHOU

-## Academic Support/Guest

-**Dr. Stefanie Thiedig (申田)** is a Sinologist, photographer, and cultural advisor.
-She studied Sinology and German Literature (MA 2007, Hamburg), Photography (2011, Beijing), and earned her PhD in Sinology and Art History in Hamburg in 2023.
-She has traveled to China regularly since 2000, lived in Beijing from 2007 to 2017, and has been based in Hamburg since 2018.
-In 2009, she founded “Kulturgut 文化财产”, a cultural advisory platform for creatives in art projects, texts and photography, between academia and the public in Germany and China.
-On her blog (kulturgut.blogger.de), she shares her personal perspective on life between these two worlds.

-**Dagmar Rauwald** lives as a freelance artist in Hamburg.
-As a conceptual painter, she explores the spaces between painterly empathy and analytical structures in the context of changing codes, not least because of this she opens the medium to current social issues.
-From 1988 to 1994 Dagmar Rauwald studied fine arts at the University of Fine Arts in Hamburg with Prof. Sigmar Polke with a focus on painting.
-She has received national and international awards and has participated in numerous solo and group exhibitions including: 2025 'Fluid Presence' PNCA National Museum, Pakistan, 2024 'Seen In Between' Koganecho, Yokohama-Tokyo, 2020 'Dear All', Kunstverein Harburger Bahnhof; 2019 'Measuring Beauty | WabiSabi meets West', C.A.P.
-Conference of Art Projects, Kobe, Japan; 2018 'Ongoingness', Hamburg Museum for Arts and Crafts, Hamburg; 2017 'Donation Act', Mom art space, Hamburg; Impermanent Codes', Kunsthaus Hamburg; 2012 'Models of a Better World', Galerie vonLoeper, Hamburg; 2005 'L'Ambivalence du Blanc', Uhde Gallery, Toulouse.

 ## Curatorial Text

 Technics, mythologies, landscapes, or protocols—these heterogeneous vectors do not unfold as parallel historical trajectories.
 Instead, they interweave and entangle within a singular field of reality, functioning as mutual kinetic forces.
 Following Bruno Latour’s Actor-Network Theory, agency is no longer the exclusive domain of the human subject.
 Infrastructure, mineral strata, urban hydrospheres, technological acoustics, and mythic imaginaries—among other divergent formations—constitute an assemblage of seemingly silent non-human agents that exert active force within relational networks.
 Far from being neutral backdrops or inert containers, they are vital participants in the restless processes of linkage, differentiation, and feedback through which reality itself is folded.